Famous puppeteers. Toys for adults. Dreams of Harlequin

 The role of interaction between the gallery and the artist in the context of the development of art

-(E. Gromova, gallery owner; K. Khudyakov, Honored Artist of the Russian Federation, full member of the Russian Academy of Arts, chairman of the TSHR) - 4 hours
+(E. Gromova, gallerist; K. Khudyakov, Honored Artist of the Russian Federation, full member of the Russian Academy of Arts, chairman of the TSHR) - 4 hours

 Japan far and near